Home

 Demands of Elk Hunting

-Decrease Injury and Heart Attack Risk
+Decrease Injury and

 Unfit hunters also put themselves at greater risk for heart attack.
 High altitude means less oxygen is available, the basic need of all muscles, including the heart.
 The work required to hunt and move an animal is an unforgiving test of the heart muscle’s health status.
+Fitness training improves the efficiency of getting that oxygen where it is needed.

 The earlier you can start getting fit for hunting, the easier it will be to simply enjoy being out there among the elk, even if you never take a shot.
+The fitter you are, the easier it will be.

-Sledding Elk The sights and sounds of elk country are breathtaking and serene, but it can take on an ugly hue in the eye of the unfit hunter whose body is aching and sore, limping along with a half-hearted dutiful determination.
+The sights and sounds of elk country are breathtaking and serene, but it can take on an ugly hue in the eye of the unfit hunter whose body is aching and sore, limping along with a half-hearted dutiful determination.

 If you are successful at killing an elk, the task of packing the meat or entire carcass is very demanding on the body.
 Be prepared for the work of the harvest, not just the hunt.